StatCan/cae-eac/docs/en/ExtPortal.md

  ## Frequently Asked Questions (FAQ)
 1. How do I request an account or request access?
-    Please [Contact Us](ContactUs.md) to request access.
+    Please [Contact Us](ContactUs.md) to request access and indicate that you would like to request access.

 2. How do I reset my password?
-    Please use the DAS portal Help button to [Contact Us](ContactUs.md) and submit a request for assistance
+    Please use the DAS portal Help button to [Contact Us](ContactUs.md) and submit a request for assistance and indicate that you would like to reset your password.

 <!-- 2.
 Once signed in, you will be in the hub page.
 You can go to that page by selecting the arrow next to the user name and select Das Hub as shown here.